zhanglab/psamm/docs/tutorial/fpp.rst

 .. image:: 01-entireEcoli.dot.png

-In this default version of the network image, there are two sets of nodes: oval orange nodes, which represent metabolites and rectangular green nodes, which represent reactions.
+In this default version of the network image, there are two sets of nodes: oval orange nodes, which represent metabolites, and rectangular green nodes, which represent reactions.
 These nodes are connected by edges which indicate reaction directionality.

 The rest of the tutorial will detail how to modify the default version of network